The MOSAIC program has three K99/R00 NOFOs:

 The summary statements for MOSAIC applications will be made available to the Advisory Councils of participating Institutes and Centers in the same way as for other applications.

 Participating IC will notify applicants when to submit Just-in-Time information.
-This information will be requested for all applications under consideration for funding, but the request is not meant to imply anything about the probability of an award.
+This information will be requested for all applications under consideration for funding, but the request is not meant to imply a guarantee of funding the application.

 Each IC will make funding decisions consistent with their priorities and missions.

 For NIGMS, staff will carefully consider the study section and advisory council recommendations, including the scores and language in the summary statement, and Just-in-Time information.
 As with all funding decisions,

 NIGMS uses a multifactorial process that also considers the breadth and diversity of the Institute's research portfolio.

 Investigators who contact Program staff will be provided feedback in the usual way on the reviews and their prospects for receiving a MOSAIC K99/R00 award.
-As always, staff cannot make any definite statements until the plan to make an award is approved at an appropriate level.
+As always, staff cannot make any definitive statements until the plan to make an award is approved at an appropriate level.
 The Notice of Award is the only official notice of a government commitment to fund an NIH award.